-International students (on J-1 or F-1 visa status) who wish to take summer coursework in their home countries after their first year at Emory must meet the requirements for International Transient Studies and complete the Office of International and Summer Programs (OISP) International Transient Studies application.
+International students (on J-1 or F-1 visa status) who wish to take summer coursework in their home countries after their first year at Emory must meet the requirements for International Transient Study and complete the Office of International and Summer Programs (OISP) International Transient Study application.
 For more information, please go to OISP’s website.

-Credit earned at other institutions may not comprise part of the last 64 semester hours or four semesters of work toward a degree in Emory College of Arts and Sciences, except as described under approved off-campus programs such as the Washington Semester and Study Abroad programs or as described immediately below.
+Credit earned at other institutions may not comprise part of the last 64 semester hours or four semesters of work toward a degree in Emory College of Arts and Sciences, except as described under approved off-campus programs such as the Washington Semester and Education Abroad programs or as described immediately below.
+A final transcript for any summer coursework must be submitted by October 1, immediately following the summer in which the coursework was completed.
 All credits for non-Emory courses must officially appear on the student’s transcript by the end of their first semester upon return to Emory.

 This policy applies to students who enter in the fall 2018 semester or later.
 Students who began before fall 2018 should refer to the Transient Study website for the current policy arrangement

 Students who have completed 64 credit hours of course work in Emory College of Arts and Sciences and are in good standing may receive up to 16 semester hours and one semester of residence credit toward their Emory degree for advanced-level courses taken at another college or university in the USA.
 Approval is required in advance by the Office for Undergraduate Education and by the chairs of the appropriate departments at Emory, who must